Johnny Galecki: Personal life

 As a teenager, Galecki dated his Roseanne (and later The Big Bang Theory) co-star Sara Gilbert (their characters also dated).
-During their relationship, Gilbert realized she was a lesbian.
+During their relationship, Gilbert came out as lesbian.
 They remain close friends.

 While working on The Big Bang Theory, Galecki dated co-star Kaley Cuoco for about two years until December 2009 while the two also played a couple on the show.
 Cuoco told CBS Watch that they have remained on good terms since ending their relationship.

-Galecki owns 360 acres of land in Santa Margarita, California.
-His property included vineyards and a log cabin.
-In late June 2017, Galecki's ranch was destroyed in a major wildfire known as the Hill Fire.
-Galecki, in a media statement, said wildfire was "the threat ... we live with constantly, which may seem crazy to some but we do so because living in our beautiful, rural area makes it worthwhile".
+In late June 2017, Galecki's ranch, a property that is not his primary home, was destroyed in a major wildfire known as the Hill Fire.

-In August 2018, Galecki started dating Alaina Meyer.
-Their son, Avery, was born in November 2019.
+In 2018, Galecki started dating Alaina Meyer.
+Their son was born in November 2019.
 In November 2020, it was reported that Galecki and Meyer had separated.
+He is now married to Morgan Galecki, who in 2024 gave birth to their daughter.